andykeefe/cryptopals/Books_about_crypto/README.md

 # Cryptography Books

 Throughout the blurbs I write for each set of problems, I often make reference to various texts.
-This section has a complete list of texts referenced, or texts that I think are useful in understanding the topics but aren't explicitly stated.
+This section has a nearly complete list of texts referenced, or texts that I think are useful in understanding the topics but aren't explicitly stated.
 Think of it as a quick bibliography to tap into if you want to go deeper into these topics.

+There are a few cases where a book I've referenced is not in this list; in that case, just search for the book on the Internet if you wish to know more.

 ### General cryptography